-The Dimock Center in Roxbury is recognized nationally as a model for providing health and social service programs to more than 76,000 families with 17,000 unique patients and clients representing a wide range of socioeconomic and ethnic backgrounds.
+The Dimock Center in Roxbury is recognized nationally as a model for annually providing health and social service programs to more than 20,000 patients and clients representing a wide range of socioeconomic and ethnic backgrounds.
 Founded in 1862, Dimock was the training ground for the first professional nurse in America, the nation’s first African American nurse and one of the first hospitals headed by a female doctor.
 Today, Dimock serves as a lifeline for many low income families of color.

-When John Henry first visited Dimock, he spent several hours touring the facilities.
-Since then, the Red Sox Foundation has supported after-school programs for middle school children and teens and GED programming for drop outs, pregnant teens, adults and new immigrants.
-Dimock has also been the site of several Red Sox Foundation Nation Service Days, sponsored by Mansfield-based Covidien, including a major overhaul of a children’s facility and Dimock’s drug detox center.
+When Boston Red Sox Principal Owner John Henry first visited Dimock, he spent several hours touring the facilities.
+Since then, the Red Sox Foundation has partnered with Dimock to support their comprehensive health and human services.
+Dimock has also been the site of several Red Sox Foundation Nation Service Days, including a major overhaul of a children’s facility and Dimock’s drug detox center.